 The next step is to read the codes.
 Now we are going to take a look at using various scan tools to diagnose Chrysler check engine light.

-Next, we use MaxiScan OBD-II scanner to read and clear check engine light.
-MaxiScan is an inexpensive scanner that works on most makes and models.
+Next, we use an OBD-II scanner to read and clear check engine light.

 Watch how to use a Bluetooth OBD-II adaptor and your smartphone to diagnose your Chrysler check engine light.